meashiri/ctf-writeups/gh-pages/content/posts/202305-HeroCTF/index.md

 #### SUDOkLu
 `This is a warmup to get you going.
 Your task is to read /home/privilegeduser/flag.txt.
 For our new commers, the title might steer you in the right direction ;).
 Good luck!`

+We are given the credentials to `user` and can connect via ssh to the server.

 ```bash
     % ssh user@dyn-02.heroctf.fr -p 11873
     user@sudoklu:~$ id